mlogan914/mlogan914.github.io/_posts/2025-07-14-data-platform engineering-for-data-teams.md

 ## Closing thought

-Platform engineering shifts your focus from delivering a single project to building the capability to deliver any project well.
-If you’ve ever thought, “There has to be a better way,” you’re probably right — and the first step might be thinking like a platform engineer.
+While platform engineering varies by industry, platform thinking shifts the focus from delivering a single project to building the capability to deliver any project well.

+If you’ve ever thought, “There has to be a better way” — you’re probably right.
+The first step might be to start thinking like a platform engineer.

 ---